How We Manage Risk

 - Market conditions and trends are being closely monitored allowing management to identify and respond to any sudden changes or movements.

-- With underlying build costs continuing to rise and house price inflation moderating over the year we maintain tight controls on costs and continue to build our relationships with key suppliers and broaden our supplier base.
+- With underlying build costs continuing to rise and house price inflation remaining subdued we maintain tight controls on costs and continue to build our relationships with key suppliers and broaden our supplier base.

 - Weekly review of sales at Group, divisional and site level.